quartox/color_scheme_test_app/README.md

 Run app from `server.R` file

-Data automatically saves into `results` folder with a coded name
+Data automatically saves into json file with the `results` folder with a coded name

-Other sample questions can be found in `shiny-master`